 5. Selection process

 - From the pool of applications received, the Organiser will select a number of Applicants to be shortlisted who meet the criteria.

 - The Fund Panel will then rate the quality of all applications on the shortlist against the predefined criteria listed on www.ecosurety.com/impact/exploration-fund, ultimately choosing one or more to be awarded the funding.

 - Successful applicants will be offered a portion of the fund.
 The value of the grant will be decided by the judging panel and may be less than the value requested in the Applicant’s application.

 - Should a successful Applicant wish to accept the Fund offer, they will be required to enter into further documentation, which will include Offer Terms & Conditions.
 For the avoidance of doubt, no Grantee shall be eligible to receive Fund monies until they have signed their Offer Letter with the Organiser.

-- Successful applicants will be expected to attend an event held in May 2020 to announce the projects selected for funding, an event in November 2020 to report on progress made at six months and an event in May 2021 to present on the results of the project.
+- Successful applicants will be expected to attend an event (date TBC due to the Covid-19 crisis) to announce the projects selected for funding, an event (date TBC due to the Covid-19 crisis) to report on progress made at six months and an event (date TBC due to the Covid-19 crisis) to present on the final results of the project.

 - An Applicant will be deemed ineligible if:

 - they refuse to participate in the events detailed above; and/or

 - they are uncontactable for a period of more than 7 days during the application process

 - in the event of Applicant disqualification, the Organiser, at their sole discretion, may select an alternate Applicant.